Was Applied Optoelectronics Inc (AAOI)’s session last reading good?

-While Applied Optoelectronics Inc has underperformed by -3.42%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, AAOI fell by -43.33%, with highs and lows ranging from $44.50 to $9.71, whereas the simple moving average fell by -8.28% in the last 200 days.
+While Applied Optoelectronics Inc has overperformed by 1.16%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, AAOI fell by -38.33%, with highs and lows ranging from $44.50 to $9.71, whereas the simple moving average jumped by 0.67% in the last 200 days.

 On November 10, 2025, B. Riley Securities Downgraded Applied Optoelectronics Inc (NASDAQ: AAOI) to Sell.
 A report published by Needham on July 25, 2025, Initiated its previous ‘Buy’ rating for AAOI.
 B. Riley Securities December 10, 2024d its ‘Neutral’ rating to ‘Sell’ for AAOI, as published in its report on December 10, 2024.
 Raymond James’s report from September 03, 2024 suggests a price prediction of $17 for AAOI shares, giving the stock a ‘Outperform’ rating.
 B. Riley Securities also rated the stock as ‘Neutral’.